simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 ### Why Teleworking Increases Security Needs

 Teleworking introduces a whole new dimension of security needs.
-When you work remotely, you are accessing your company's network from outside the traditional office environment.
+When you work remotely, you're accessing your company's network from outside the traditional office environment.
 This means that the security measures in place within the office may not necessarily extend to your home network.

 Also, teleworking often involves the use of personal devices that may not have the same level of security as corporate-owned devices.
 This further emphasizes the need to secure your home network to protect both your personal and work-related data.

-When you telework, you are essentially creating a bridge between your home network and your company's network.
-If your home network is not properly secured, it becomes a potential entry point for cybercriminals to gain access to your company's sensitive information.
+When you telework, you're essentially creating a bridge between your home network and your company's network.
+If your home network isn't properly secured, it becomes a potential entry point for cybercriminals to gain access to your company's sensitive information.
 This can lead to data breaches, intellectual property theft, and financial loss for your employer.

 On top of that, teleworking often involves the use of public Wi-Fi networks, which are notorious for their lack of security.
 When you connect to a public Wi-Fi network, your data is at risk of being intercepted by hackers.
 By securing your home network, you can create a safe and private connection for teleworking, protecting your data from prying eyes.

-Securing your home network is not just about protecting your personal information; it's also about safeguarding your professional reputation and the interests of your employer.
+Securing your home network isn't just about protecting your personal information; it's also about safeguarding your professional reputation and the interests of your employer.
 By taking the necessary steps to secure your home network, you can ensure that you can work remotely with peace of mind, knowing that your data is safe and secure.

 ## Basic Steps to Secure Your Home Network

-Now that we understand the importance of network security for teleworking, let's explore some basic steps you can take to secure your home wireless network.
+Now that we understand the importance of network security for teleworking, here's a look at some basic steps you can take to secure your home wireless network.

 Securing your home network is essential in today's digital age.
 With the increasing number of devices connected to the internet, you need to protect your personal information and ensure that your network remains secure from potential threats.